 The simplest way to lay new wooden flooring is on to a sub floor such as plywood or concrete.
 This way, you haven't got any restrictions or extra work placed on you by joists or existing boards.
 When laying flooring over a solid sub floor, then it’s purely down to personal preference which direction you choose to run them.
 However, there a few points worth considering.

 - Commonly, we find that people prefer the aesthetic effect of floorboards running along the length of the room.
-This gives the illusion of length and can make a room appear longer.

 - For the same reason as above, floorboards in a hallway often look best running the length of the space.

 - If you have what you consider to be 'feature rooms' coming off the hall, you have to consider whether you're: A) Going to run the boards in the same direction, and therefore have one of the spaces running lengthways, and the other widthways, or B) Have the 2 sections running in opposite directions.

 This scenario is not uncommon, but it is something that you need to consider when planning how to lay your floor.